dastyk/Profiler/README.md

 You can also use StartProfileC to give it a custom name, this also allows for nesting in the same function.
 For use in lambdas use StartProfileC, otherwise the name will be of the function the lamda is defined in.

-Then define the preproccesor definition __PROFILE
+Then define the preproccesor definition __PROFILE if you wish to profile your code.
+A .dot file will be generated for each thread/dll and a .bat file to convert them to .pdf.